 Think about things that you would probably normally throw away: crumpled up paper, twist ties, boxes.
-Cats seem to love these things more than the expensive toys we buy them.
-Come to think of it, the same thing is true for human toddlers...put a toy in a box and there's a good chance the toddler will end up playing with the box, or in the box, or with the box on its head.
+Cats seem to love these things more than the expensive toys we buy them because of their innate curiosity and attraction to confined spaces and shiny objects.
+Come to think of it, the same thing is true for human toddlers . . . put a toy in a box and there's a good chance the toddler will end up playing with the box, or in the box, or with the box on its head.
 Cats, apparently, are not much different.

 Video of the Day

-While there's no accounting for cat behavior at times, being interested in things like boxes and twist ties makes a lot of evolutionary sense.
+While there's no accounting for cat behavior at times, a cat playing with things like boxes and twist ties makes a lot of evolutionary sense.
 Cats are ambush predators, so anything that relates to them feeling hidden and protected or else attracting them like prey does is going to be appealing.

 In a certain sense, cats are so naturally curious that if you put anything down on the floor, eventually your cat will walk over to it and investigate it.
 Boxes offer a lot of appeal, though, because if the box is the right size, a cat can hide behind it and feel protected while they can also sneak peaks at what's on the other side.
 There's less worry about something sneaking up on it from all sides, when at least one side is protected.
 If a cat is inside the box and something walks in front of it, the cat will know right away.